smussenden/21_spring_data_journalism/major_assignments/data_acquisition/readme.md

 Your grade does not depend on whether you successfully get the data we are requesting, though certainly I hope that happens.

 Your grade does depend on whether you display a solid, steady, and intelligent effort that takes advantage of your journalistic skills, your knowledge of the law and the application of the approaches we discuss in class.

 Your will demonstrate to me that you are making that effort by clearly and concisely discussing your successes and failures in the milestone memos you submit for review.

 The grading breaks down this way.

-* Interim status updates - 40 percent total
+* Interim status updates - 10 percent total
+  * Week 3 update (Milestone 1) - 10 percent
+    * Do web-research in preparation for sending a public records request to the agency.
+Does any of the data we're seeking exist online?
+Are there aggregated records on the website that might hint at the existence of raw data that aren't stored online?
+If it's not available online, are their clues on the website that the information exists?
+Who at the agency should we send public records requests to?
+You can make calls to the agency, but it's not required.
-  * Week 4 update (Milestone 1) - 20 percent
+  * Week 4 update (Milestone 2) - 10 percent
-    * Detail your reporting efforts over the last two weeks to learn as much as you can about whether or not the agency has the records we are seeking.
-Among the questions you should answer: Who have you talked to?
-What have they told you about the records we are seeking?
-Which ones do they keep?
-Are they in an electronic format?
-By what specific names does the agency refer to the records?
-If all the information is stored in a central database, what is it called?
-Are they willing to give us some or all of the records without submitting a public records request?
-Also submit a link to your contact log.
+    * Send in a public records request requesting the data, using a template and a letter approved by me.
+You will use the information gathered for your previous update to sharpen your request.
+After you send the letter in, call to make sure someone got it.
+    * Update your contact log with any information on outreach.
-  * Week 6 update (Milestone 2) - 20 percent
+  * Week 6 update (Milestone 3) - 10 percent
-    * Provide a brief update on the status of your negotiations with the agency for these records, in approximately 100 words.
-If a public information act request will be required to obtain the records, write up a sample request that incorporates information you have uncovered during your reporting (i.e. the names of specific databases).
-Also submit a link to your contact log.
+    * Contact your agency to check on the status of your request and respond to any questions from them about the nature of your request or payment or any other matters.
+    * Update your contact log with any information on outreach.
-* Week 8 Final memo (Milestone 3) - 50 percent
+* Week 8 Final memo (Milestone 4) - 30 percent
     * In a memo of approximately 1000 words, you will describe your efforts in detail to obtain the requested data from your agency.
 You should cover the following points.
-      * About the reporting: who did you talk to and what did you learn in your efforts to gather as much information as possible about the data before submitting a request?
+      * About the reporting: what did you learn in your efforts to gather as much information as possible about the data before submitting a request?
 How did this help you formulate a better request?
       * About the law: How did your use of the law factor into your efforts to obtain the data?
 What legal points did the agency raise?
 What legal points did you raise?
       * About the negotiation: Tell us about your contacts with the agency.
 Did officials put up barriers to access or accommodate you?
 Did they object to releasing the data in electronic form?
 What was the outcome?
       * Looking ahead: If you have not obtained the data, what steps are you planning to take next?
 Have you followed up recently with your agency?
 What have they told you?
       * Lessons learned: What did you learn from this project that you might be able to apply to future reporting efforts and that would be useful for other students to know?
 Did you learn anything about yourself?
 Your insights here are an important feature of the assignment.
 * Week 9 Presentation (Lightning Talk) - 10 percent
      * In week 9, you will update the class verbally on two things in a presentation with a hard cap of three minutes:
      * Where your data request stands.
 Have you obtained the data?
 If not, why?
      * Tell us a brief story about a single part of the data acquisition process, and the lesson you learned from it that you think is worth sharing from the class.
+* Rest of semester follow-up - 10 percent
+    * If you have not obtained all of your data and information by the time of the presentation, you should continue connecting with your agency in an attempt to do so.
+    * You will turn in an update at the end of the semester giving me the data and information, or detailing next steps.

 ## Contact log